Camera offline? check here

 Can I view your webcams on a tablet or smartphone?

 Yes.
-If you have an Apple iPod/iPhone/iPad we support those platforms and their native browsers with streaming video and now audio too.
-We also support Android-based devices without the need for the Adobe Flash Player.
+If you have an Apple iPhone/iPad we support those platforms and their native Safari browsers with streaming video and audio.
+We also support Android-based devices with Chrome and Firefox browsers.
 However, the Android OS has seen many revisions in the way it handles live streaming video.
-Some early versions may not work at all and some more recent ones may exhibit odd behavior e.g. the need to manually initiate full-screen mode to get the video to display.

 If you are using an iPhone or iPad, you can save our pages to your home screen using the "Add to Home Screen" option in the Safari browser (see screenshots below).
 By adding our pages to your home screen, they will behave more like a mobile app and each one has its own custom icon.
 If launched from a home screen icon, our video will play within the page frame on an iPhone instead of automatically going to fullscreen, allowing you to interact with the rest of the page elements like Marine Traffic map and sound control.